vistaprint/PointyJS/README.md

 #### Included by pointy.js

-* `pointerdown`: abstraction on top of mousedown and touchstart
-* `pointerup`: abstraction on top of mouseup and touchend
-* `pointermove`: abstraction on top of mousemove and touchmove
-* `pointerover`: abstraction on top of mouseover (no touch equivalent)
-* `pointerout`: abstraction on top of mouseout (no touch equivalent)
+##### pointerdown

+Dispatched when a pointer enters the active state.
+For mouse devices, this is when the device goes from no buttons depressed to at least one button depressed.
+Subsequent button pressing on mouse devices only trigger a `pointermove` event.
+For touch and pen devices, this is when physical contact is made.

+Pointy abstracts `mousedown` and `touchstart` events.

+##### pointerup

+Dispatched when a pointer leaves the active state.
+For mouse devices, this is when the device goes from at least one button depressed to no buttons depressed.
+For touch and pen devices, this is when physical contact is removed.

+Pointy abstracts `mouseup` and `touchend` events.

+##### pointercancel

+Dispatched when a pointer is determined to be unlikely to produce further events.
+Such as on a mobile device, when the user starts to touch and then proceeds to zoom or pan the page.
+Other times this may be triggered is when the device's screen orientation is changed while a pointer is active, the user starts using more inputs than the device supports (such as on five-finger contact screens and the user attempts to use more than five fingers).

+Pointy abstracts `touchcancel` events, there is no mouse equivalent.
+Pointy does not attempt detect situations that may cause a `pointercancel` event directly.
+User agents are responsible for determining when it thinks it should trigger cancel events, as such, each device may trigger cancel events for different reasons.

+##### pointermove

+Dispatched when a pointer changes coordinates, button state, pressure, tilt, or contact geometry.

+Pointy abstracts `mousemove` and `touchmove` events.

+##### pointerover

+Dispatched when a pointing device is moved into the hit test boundaries of an element.

+Pointy abstracts `mouseover`, there is no touch equivalent.

+##### pointerout

+Dispatched when a pointing device is moved out of the hit test boundaries of an element.

+Pointy abstracts `mouseout`, there is no touch equivalent.

+##### pointerenter

+Dispatched when a pointing device hits the boundaries of an element or one of its descendants.
+This is similar to `pointerover`, however `pointerover` does not consider descendants.

+Pointy abstracts `MSPointerOver` for IE10, otherwise it uses jQuery's `mouseenter` polyfill, there is no touch equivalent.

+##### pointerleave

+Dispatched when a pointing device is moved off of the hit test boundaries of an element and all of its descendants.
+This is similar to `pointerout`, however `pointerout` does not consider descendants.

+Pointy abstracts `MSPointerOut` for IE10, otherwise it uses jQuery's `mouseleave` polyfill, there is no touch equivalent.

-### Included by pointy.gestures.js
+#### Included by pointy.gestures.js

-Pointy offers an extension file, called `pointy.gestures.js`, which adds utilities similar to [jQuery mobile's touch events](http://api.jquerymobile.com/category/events).
+Pointy offers a gestures library which adds utilities similar to [jQuery mobile's touch events](http://api.jquerymobile.com/category/events).

+##### press

-* `press`: Triggered after a quick, complete interaction event. (similar to JQM's `tap`)
+Dispatched after a quick, complete interaction event.
+This is similar to JQM's `tap` event.

+A `press` is determined immediately upon `pointerend`, which means it fires without the 300ms delay on touch devices but by this time we have already determined it to be a complete interaction.

+##### presshold

-* `presshold`: Triggered after a sustained complete interaction event. (similar to JQM's `taphold`)
+Dispatched after a sustained complete interaction event.
+Sometimes referred to as a long press.
+This is similar to JQM's `taphold`.

+A `presshold` is determined by holding without significant pointer movement for 750ms.

+`$.event.special.press.pressholdThreshold` (default 750) - This value dictates how long (in ms) the user must hold their press before the `presshold` event is dispatched.

+##### sweep

-* `sweep`: Triggered when a horizontal drag occurs within a short time duration.
-The event object will contain ``direction`` indicating right or left. (similar to JQM's `swipe`)
+Dispatched when a horizontal drag occurs within a short time duration.
+The event object will contain ``direction`` indicating right or left.
+This is similar to JQM's `swipe` event.

+##### sweepleft

-* `sweepleft`: Triggered when a sweep event occurs moving in the left direction. (similar to JQM's `swipeleft`)
+Dispatched when a sweep event occurs moving in the left direction.
+This is similar to JQM's `swipeleft` event.

+##### sweepright

-* `sweepright`: Triggered when a sweep event occurs moving in the right direction. (similar to JQM's `swiperight`)
+Dispatched when a sweep event occurs moving in the right direction.
+This is similar to JQM's `swiperight` event.

+### The `touch-action` CSS property

+Pointy does not implement a polyfill for the `touch-action` CSS property.
+We recommend setting `touch-action` to `none` for all elements you indent to attach pointer events to through Pointy.
+This ensures you receive the same events across devices that support native pointer events and those that don't natively.

 ### Event object